Pentas Ultimate Growth and Care Guide

 Leaves and Flowers

-Is Pentas Annual or Perennial?
+Are Pentas Annual or Perennial?

-In USDA Hardiness Zones 9–11, Pentas are annuals, surviving warm winters and blooming nearly year-round, making them a fantastic choice for long-term landscaping projects.
-In cooler climates, such as South Carolina’s Zone 8A, Pentas are typically treated as annuals, as they cannot withstand frost.
 However, their vibrant, season-long performance makes them worth replanting each year, particularly in containers or decorative beds where their bold colors and pollinator-attracting qualities shine.
 For those focusing on seasonal plant offerings, Pentas can bridge the gap between spring blooms and fall perennials, maintaining visual appeal and ecological function throughout the warm months.

-Best Varieties of Pentas Tested
+Best Varieties of Pentas

-Best Variety #3: Sunstar Series
+Sunstar Series

-Best Variety #4: Butterfly Series
+Butterfly Series

-How To Grow & Care For Pentas
+How to Grow and Care for Pentas

 Planting Pentas